 Section I: Purpose and Documentation Requirements

 The SGA Amendment and Revision Log is a record of all amendments and revisions made to the Constitution and Bylaws of SGA.
-This log shall serve as a transparent, accessible document for the Student Body, reflecting the evolution of the SGA's governing documents.
+This log shall serve as a transparent, accessible document for the Student Body, reflecting the evolution of SGA's governing documents.

 Section II: Updates to the Log